bash/toby/readme.md

 A job is triggered using the [`/v1/jobs/:project`] endpoint.
 Each job receives a unique id (incremental).

+### Execution Order

+Jobs are executed in the same order that they were queued.
+Note however that this is only true for jobs of the same project.
+This will allow for future changes to run jobs for different projects in parallel.

 ### Working Directory

 Toby runs each job in a blank directory that is erased after the job has completed.